Making a living in health care

 the original 2015 post

 Previously I wrote about physician salaries after Medscape magazine reported the annual physician salary survey.
-In it I explained how doctors are paid and where other health care dollars go.
+In it I explained how doctors are paid and how the rest of healthcare dollars are spent.
 It became one of my most viewed posts.

 Physician jobs